 Before decision analysis was added to the review process, several conditions had been nominated for the screening panel but insufficient data prevented them from being fully considered.

 A sustained impact on health policy development

 Prosser’s team continues to collaborate with CDC on studies related to pneumococcal and shingles vaccine policies.
-Her team’s analyses also remain an integral part of the newborn screening condition review process: in February 2018, the ACHDNA voted to add spinal muscular atrophy (SMA) to the screening panel, a decision based in part on the simulation modeling evidence that Prosser and colleagues presented, which projected population-level outcomes expected from universal screening for the condition.
+Her team’s analyses also remain an integral part of the newborn screening condition review process: in July 2018, the HHS Secretary approved the ACHDNC's recommendation to add spinal muscular atrophy (SMA) to the screening panel, a decision based in part on the simulation modeling evidence that Prosser and colleagues presented, which projected population-level outcomes expected from universal screening for the condition.

 The application of these analyses has been instrumental in the development of national policy recommendations across a range of crucial preventive health services in the U.S. Prosser’s work continues to have a direct impact on key policy decisions that affect the health of people across the country.

 Dr. Prosser would like to acknowledge the work of her current team members: Angela Rose, Acham Gebremariam, Anton Avanceña, and Dietta Chihade.